-Thus the parameter node rule, for example, is responsible for 3 "+" and for 28 "-": S2 usually does not place and name a parameter node in sequence.
+Thus the parameter node rule, for example, is responsible for 3 "+" and for 28 "-" indicators: S2 usually does not place and name a parameter node in sequence.
 The same seems true for the constant node rule.
-Obviously, given that this result will be reproduced with other subjects, it should be possible to enhance the IM by splitting the parameter node rule (and the constant node rule as well) into two new rules: One for positioning and one for naming a parameter node.
-Then the current parameter node rule would be considered as a composite of these two new rules.
+Given that this result will be reproduced with traces of other subjects, it seems that the no-interleaving hypothesis cannot be maintained for parameters and constants.
+There are two ways to cope with this: